BGCG/project2/README.md

 The main areas that required the most troubleshooting and optimisation in this project was constructing the loops to iterate through each question.
 I included `console.log` in the showNextQuestion() function which reported how many loops had been executed, where I found that when moving to the next question, there were three loops.
 I struggled to determine the root cause of this issue, thinking it could be due to iterations through the options which could be increasing the amount of loops when moving to a next question.
 I gained some clarification when I contacted tutor support who advised me that I had an event listener for the next button present inside the `resetButton()` function that was causing this excessive looping who advised me to move the event listener outside the function which resolved this issue.

 Additionally, I had an issue with the disabling the buttons so that the user couldn't just click multiple times on the buttons to either increase the score or select another button to find the right answer.
 I consulted some MDN and W3 schools documentation as described in the credits section of this README about the `:disable` pseudo-class and how to implement this in the JS script.
 However, I found when I wrote `optionsBtn.disabled = true` it was only working for the button that was clicked on.
 I was trying to solve this for a few hours and only coming to the rather simple conclusion that I needed to specify the index of the button I would like to disable - which was all of them.
-Therefore I specified all the indexes of the buttons in seperate lines of code.
+Therefore I specified all the indexes of the buttons in separate lines of code.
 Although somewhat repetitive, it resolved the issue.
 In relation to disabling the buttons, I wanted to create an alert if the user tried to press the next button without selecting an option.
 To my knowledge, it's not possible to put a 'click' in a conditional if statement, so instead I used the button disabled condition as this event happens directly after the click event.
 I just used `optionsBtn[0].disable` as the conditional - as I only needed to target one of the disabled buttons as the code disabling the buttons in the first place would disable all the buttons anyway.

 ### Key testing points ###